 The garden in the front and the back is nicely maintained.
 I could see the staff working carefully to maintain the beauty of the place.

-There are many trees including mango, litchi and peach trees and colorful flowers all over the place.
+There are many trees including mango, litchi and peach trees and colourful flowers all over the place.
 There was a litchi tree right in front of my room and I could enjoy fresh litchis anytime.

 Different birds call Bardia Wildlife Resort and surrounding areas a home and it’s common to spot different creatures around.
 I even found a giant spider in my room and I was told that it was not poisonous.
 This spider kept me company for a night before it disappeared.

 Like what your're reading?
 Join my newsletter and receive latest updates from my blog.

 Room and Services